Postscript: this home sold at auction for $1.465 million.

-The Melbourne property at 4/2 Myrniong Grove is expected to trade for between $1.3 million and $1.4 million.
+The Melbourne property at 4/2 Myrniong Grove is expected to trade for between $1.3- $1.4 million.

 The listing comes nearly two months since Mr Brown’s wife, Kay, died after a three year battle with ovarian cancer.

-Mal and Kay’s son, Campbell, is a former Hawthorn and Gold Coast Suns player (in the competition now known as Australian Football League).
-The couple also has a daughter.
+The pair’s son, Campbell, is a former Hawthorn and Gold Coast Suns player (in the competition now known as Australian Football League).
+The couple also have a daughter.

 Described by Ken Piesse in book Football Legends of the Bush as “one of the most colourful and controversial characters of the game,” Mr Brown turns 73 this year.